muhammadharis-97/K-Nearest-Neighbors-KNN-on-a-sparse-distribution-representation/source/KNN Implementation- Demo/Readme.txt

 2. Two technique are usually used to predict a class, one is based on distance method and other is based on voting method between classes whom distance from predictor value is almost same.
 3. There are no fixed rules to figure out the best value for k in k-NN classification.
 The choice of k is a hyperparameter, and you have to rely on intuition and experimentation to find the right value.

+All the step of Algo
+1. Compute distances from unknown to all training items
+2. Sort the distances from nearest to farthest
+3. Scan the k-nearest items; use a vote to determine the result